GET THE LATEST STATE LEGISLATIVE RESULTS HERE. x

 In 2023, the newly rightwing North Carolina State Supreme Court reversed its previous decision and allowed gerrymandered maps to be enacted.
 There is no longer a path to winning a majority but there are paths to preventing a supermajority.
 Ending the supermajority in the House came down to just 315 votes in 2022 — and every district we targeted was a tight race.

-To achieve our goal of breaking the rightwing supermajority in the House, we need to net at least one additional seat, which means holding every seat we have plus flipping one more.
+To achieve our goal of breaking the rightwing supermajority in the House or Senate, we need to net at least one additional seat in either chamber, which means holding every seat we have plus flipping one more.

 FUEL OUR WORK